MichaelCrawley1/metallicaTourProject/README.md

 The very nature of web development projects enables them to be highly cohesive entities, however, they are also unfortunately unavoidably highly coupled systems too.
 A recurring challenge for web developers is dealing with errors and bugs that arise from one of the dependencies that has been invoked from another interdependent component.
 Developing CRUD apps is perhaps the best way to, 'see' and understand how this development phenomenon manifests.

-with this project using an Agile SDLC process with Task Driven Development (TDD) techniques (fail, pass, refactor)

-***"When an aspiring developer has learned to create and code up a CRUD app from the ground up proves to be the perfect programming barometer for future employers to make their hiring decisions in taking on a new junior developer."***
+***"When an aspiring developer has learned to create and code up a CRUD app from the ground up will prove to be the perfect programming barometer for future employers to make their hiring decisions in taking on a new junior developer."***

 I state this because when one has built up a CRUD type app with all the core client and core back end languages means that this individual will now develop future projects with a view to how all the web technologies interact with each other and design, code and develop accordingly.
 Organisations want and need developers to approach web application tasks in this way, ensuring the, 'bigger picture' is always kept at the forefront of the developers mind.
-This in turn means these type of future developers can greatly contribute to developer teams as they, 'get' what the potential developed app is suppose to do and consequently and perhaps more importantly know how to take this complicated, interdependent entity to provide the end user with the best user experience (UX) possible.
+This in turn means these type of future developers can greatly contribute to developer teams as they, 'get' what the potential developed app is suppose to do and consequently and perhaps more importantly know how to take this complicated, interdependent entity and provide the end user with the best user experience (UX) possible.

 <br/>